Caner Oktem, Architect AIBC, CPHD, M.Arch, SM.ArchS (Urb)

-Caner is an architectural and urban designer, who contributes to progressive city-building projects with positive community impact across scales and disciplines.
+Caner is an architect and urban designer, and a Certified Passive House Designer, who contributes to progressive city-building projects with positive community impact across scales and disciplines.
 As an architectural designer, he has been working extensively on mixed-use projects with retail, institutional,

 or housing components, as well as on public buildings and urban transit work.
 As an urban designer, he has been actively involved in neighbourhood-scale master plans, planning studies, public realm projects, as well as urban development applications and processes.